- Vintage pressing circa 1962-1966

 Originally released September 1957

 When I started collecting, I bought into the popular opinion that Jimmy Smith isn’t “collectible” and didn’t pay him any attention.
-But then I found this great 1965 German documentary on him serving as evidence of how “incredible” he really was.
+But then I found a great 1965 German documentary on him serving as evidence of how “incredible” he really was.
 From the live performances where he plays with so much heart and frankly, tears it up, to the interview moments where he communicates his philosophy of jazz and music in general so well, I decided to start listening.
 So I made a Spotify playlist of all his Blue Note albums, put it on shuffle while I worked, and a couple weeks later I had a condensed playlist of favorites (you can hear that playlist on Spotify now).
 One of those songs, “Groovy Date”, is from this LP.
 The sheer power with which the song opens and closes was enough to make me hit the “heart” button, and the solos from all the members do not disappoint.

 Despite this album being available only in mono regardless of format, many Smith Blue Notes are only available in stereo as reissues.
 So I decided it would be both worthwhile and cost-effective to pursue these albums in their original mono LP incarnations.
 Since Smith originals are so readily available, I quickly acquired six of them.
 This one was a little harder to get online, but then one day I was in a local shop and they had this copy for cheap.
 The cover looked great but the vinyl was pretty marked up.
 It doesn’t play with any skips, and aside from “Groovy Date”, it can be a little noisy.
 That’s fine with me because my favorite track sounds bold and clear, and I basically chalk this up as paying a fair price for a single song and a great cover (I love the photos of the musicians, the layout, and the color scheme).